Kagura: Imperial

-The formal Imperial ritual dances were performed in a number of sacred places and on a number of special occasions.
-At the Imperial Sanctuary, where the Yata no kagami is kept, they are performed as part of gagaku court music.
+The formal Imperial ritual dances are performed in a number of sacred places and on a number of special occasions.
+At the Imperial Sanctuary, where a replica of the Yata no kagami is kept, they are performed as part of gagaku court music.
 Mikagura are also performed at the Imperial harvest festival and at major shrines such as Ise, Kamo, and Iwashimizu Hachiman-gū.
 Since around the year 1000, these events have taken place every year.

-According to the ritual department of the Imperial Household Agency, mikagura still take place every December in the Imperial Sanctuary and at the Imperial harvest festival ceremonies.
+According to the Board of Ceremonies of the Imperial Household Agency, mikagura still take place every December in the Imperial Sanctuary and at the Imperial harvest festival ceremonies.

 Folk

 Satokagura, or "normal kagura", is a wide umbrella term containing a great diversity of folk dances derived from the Imperial ritual dances (mikagura), and incorporated with other folk traditions.
 It is the partial origin of both Noh and kyōgen.
 A number of traditions of folk kagura exist: